prachishah2003/Library_management_system_using_Java/README.md

 A full stack application using Spring Boot, Angular and PostgreSQL (Apache Maven, Hibernate,Bootstrap).
 * This is a Library Management System with an Admin and a User side for the application.
 * Admin can perform CRUD with books/users.
+* User can request unavailable books
+* User can give feedback regarding the site and rating to each book while returning
 * User can borrow and return a book.
 * Uses JWT to authenticate login.
 * Uses BCryptPasswordEncoder to encrypt the password stored in the database.